I came to Hollywood for the health insurance.

 Something else, too, something I never anticipated.
 Writing for TV sharpened my prose skills.
 I believe my writing is leaner, my plotting tighter, my dialogue zippier.
 And let’s not forget those regular paychecks plus pension and health benefits.

-There’s even renewed interest in Hollywood in Lassiter as a television series.
+Solomon vs. Lord has recently been optioned (once again) as a television series.
 No, I’m not interested in writing the show.
 I’ve got my health insurance — and my sanity — and intend to keep both.